Pistol-whipping: Forensics

 Pistol whipping may leave unusual lacerations on the body of the injured due to various protruding details of the pistol.
 When blows are struck using the butt of the weapon rather than its barrel or flank, semicircular or triangular lacerations on the skin may be produced.
 The magazine well at the bottom of a semi-automatic pistol and its surrounding base produce rectangular lacerations on the skin.
 These lacerations can vary in depth and severity, but "whipped" fractures are common.
 The skin underneath the "whipped" area often will not present with bruising because the skin is split and not crushed.

+The practice was seen as a means of avoiding fatal confrontations.
+Instead of opening fire, an officer could knock someone unconscious with the barrel of their revolver which they claimed lowered mortality rates.